-- 1) Ensure that all courses are taught by professors who are ABAI approved instructors. - 2) Ensure that our course requirements and content are aligned with the most recent BACB task list, as well as those specified by the BACB and ABAI ®. - 3) Require stringent mastery criteria (i.e., B or above) for coursework, practica, exit examinations, and thesis project (and formal, oral proposal and defense meetings for on-campus students only). - 4) Ensure supervision of the practica experiences meets the standards set forth by the BACB and ABAI ®.
+- 1) Ensure that all courses are taught by professors who are approved as VCS instructors by ABAI. - 2) Ensure that our course requirements and content are aligned with the most recent BACB task list, as well as those specified by the BACB and ABAI ®. - 3) Require stringent mastery criteria (i.e., B or above) for coursework, practica, exit examinations, and thesis project (and formal, oral proposal and defense meetings for on-campus students only). - 4) Ensure supervision of the practica experiences meets the standards set forth by the BACB and ABAI ®.